What is the GDPR?

 In addition, the careful processing and the protection of data are important to our customers as well as to CCC and RightsDirect whether or not a specific regulation applies.
 Thus, we employ a uniform policy consistent with GDPR, wherever our customers are located.

 What have CCC and RD done to prepare for the GDPR?

 As an organization, one of our missions has always been to protect data while making it accessible for legitimate uses.
 The protection of intellectual property is at the core of our business.
 We apply that same commitment and vigilance to the protection of personal data.
 We are continually working to improve our data security and privacy processes and procedures.

 To prepare for the GDPR CCC and RightsDirect chose to leverage our existing compliance initiative, which affects all types of data and which was based on measurable standards.
 We launched this company-wide initiative in 2016 based on the exacting and objective certification process of information security standard ISO 27001 of the International Organization for Standards, or ISO, as well as SOC 2 Type 2 (Security Operations Controls) audits.
 The processes required to meet these standards align closely with those required by GDPR.

 CCC has completed three SOC 2 Type 2 audits – in 2017, 2018 and 2019.
 CCC was ISO27001 certified, in January of 2019.
-The next round of SOC2 Type 2 and ISO27001 audits are scheduled for Fall of 2020.
+This certification will last until January of 2022.
 Our SOC and ISO preparedness activities enabled CCC to qualify in the initial group of applicants for the EU-US Privacy Shield and for recertification in 2018 and 2019 and for Swiss-US Privacy Shield certification in 2019.
 CCC and RightsDirect are confident that the activities we undertook to achieve these third-party certifications (and our intention to maintain them in order to provide service to our customers) have kept us on course for continuing GDPR compliance.

 Why do you need my personal data?